 We know it’s not always possible, with life and school and work always getting in the way.
 But if you can manage to swing it and take a trip in the UK during September, October or November, you’ll be treated to a dust of cinnamon on your coffee in the morning.
 The first signs of your breath on the air in a quiet autumnal forest.
 The glow of orange leaves hanging over a still loch in the north of Scotland.

-And you have so much to choose from in the UK.
+You have so much to choose from when roaming the UK in autumn.
 Maybe you’re looking to lose yourself in the wildness of Wales’ national parks.
 Or stroll down a cobbled street in a quiet English village.
 Perhaps it’s the mysticism of Scotland’s Highlands that you’re desperate to see.
 Wherever you end up, there’s plenty to do.
 Almost too much.
-So, where do you start?
-Below we’ll run you through some of our top picks for the best things to do in Autumn in the UK.
+Without further ado, let's begin with our top 8 places to visit that we’re sure you’ll love just as much as us.

 This is it.
-That moment you’ve been looking for on your trip.
+That moment you’ve been looking for on your autumn trip.
 Douglas firs tower overhead.
 Not to mention their friends: oak, hazel and birch.
 If not for their falling golden leaves, you’d think they were statues.
 But you know they’re alive, and they’re watching out for you as you explore their home.
 They’re proud creatures, after all, some of the tallest trees in the whole of Britain.
 A playground for their friends, the red squirrels.
 Darting among the trees, across a pine needle blanketed ground, around odd little totem poles.

 You step inside Ossian’s Hall, a wee temple that fits in so perfectly with its surrounds, you consider if it was in fact grown right up out of the ground like the trees surrounding it.
 Though you’ve been told it was built by the Duke of Atholl in the 1700s, a retreat from the pressures of daily life.
 Now it’s for you to use, to see everything the Hermitage has to offer from its wonderous viewpoint.